Create a virtual model

 Name — Identifier used in the full path

-group-name/virtual-model-name(for examplegpt-4-production). - Model types — Operation kinds this virtual model supports (chat, completion, embedding, and so on).
+group-name/virtual-model-name(for examplegpt-4-production). - Model types — Operation kinds this virtual model supports — chat, completion, embedding, rerank, moderation, and the audio types (text to speech, audio transcription, audio translation).
 All targets must support the operation you invoke.

 -